Chicago, Illinois

 The selection at Low-Line Market at Southport changes as the growing season progresses.
 Early in the season, expect cool-weather crops like salad greens, radishes, and herbs.
 Peak summer brings the widest variety — tomatoes, peppers, corn, stone fruits, and squash.
 By fall, the market shifts toward storage vegetables, apples, pears, preserves, and baked goods that make use of seasonal harvests.
 This seasonal rhythm is something you feel at a farmers market in a way you never do in a grocery store.

 Like all farmers markets, Low-Line Market at Southport offers a shopping experience that is tied directly to the local growing calendar.
-What is available changes with the seasons.
+Market data shows vendor offerings that include Vegetables and Fruits.
 Items you see one week may not be available the next — which encourages return visits and keeps the market feeling fresh.

 Data sourced from USDA National Farmers Market Directory